Deportation of Indian nationals under Donald Trump: Background

 In 2023, the Indian outlet Newslaundry investigated a route from Gujarat to the US.
-Agents took a fee, roughly ₹4,000,000 to ₹13,000,000, for illegal immigration into the US, and a number of them died whilst attempting this route.
-The investigation, found that some NRIs from Gujarat, acted as financiers for illegal immigrants from India to subsequently hire them below the minimum wage.
+Agents took a fee, roughly ₹4,000,000 to ₹13,000,000 for illegal immigration into the US, and a number of them died whilst attempting this route.
+The investigation found that some NRIs from Gujarat acted as financiers for illegal immigrants from India to subsequently hire them below the minimum wage.
 Per the investigation, the illegal immigrants had to work for 3 to 4 years in order to pay their dues.
 In February 2025, the Enforcement Directorate (ED) announced that it had begun investigating at least 4,300 Indians suspected of having unlawfully entered the US between 2021 and 2024.
+The number of deportations of Indians from the US increased from 617 in 2023 to 2,025 in 2025.

 First presidency (2017-2021)

 South Asian Americans Leading Together (SAALT) estimated about 20,000 Indians feared deportation from the US after Donald Trump repealed the Deferred Action for Childhood Arrivals (DACA) programme in 2017.

 About 570 Indian nationals were deported to India in 2017, 790 in 2018, and 550 in the first 6 months of 2019.
 On average, 1,550 Indians were deported annually during Trump's first term in the office.